 Instead, be direct with your patients.
 You should communicate that “you’re a great candidate for this procedure, which is why I’d recommend it.”
 Be open in your discussion with patients about the benefits of the procedure.

 Also, be prepared to answer any questions the patient is likely to have about the procedure.
 Ophthalmic procedures such as cataract surgery and LASIK often involve specific preparation steps and risks that might concern patients.
 Alleviate these concerns by further discussing them and reassuring your patients.

 Education about additional procedures doesn’t stop once the patient is in the office and waiting to see you—it can also continue in the waiting room.

 From posters to brochures and videos, you can use all four walls of the waiting room to further educate and inform patients about the various options available.

-You could have a section of the waiting room stocked with brochures that provide more information about certain procedures.
+You could have a section of the waiting room stocked with brochures that provide more information about specific procedures.
 These brochures could outline the advantages of the procedure, along with other details.
-Meanwhile, a video playing on the room’s TV can grab patients’ attention regarding elective procedures, with a friendly representative advertising them.
+Meanwhile, a video on the room’s TV can grab patients’ attention regarding elective procedures, with a friendly representative advertising them.